ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-12-restoring-nuget-packages-in-new-csproj-style.md

 across your development machine?

 Maybe I've just been burned too many times in the past but I sort of got to like the local `/Packages` cache.
-The exercise of deleting your `/bin`, `/obj` and `/Packages` folders when something's playing up all of a sudden becomes just that little bit more difficult.
+The exercise of deleting your `/bin`, `/obj` and `/Packages` folders when something's playing up becomes that little bit more difficult.

 Turns out you can restore this functionality if you wish to.
-If you're familiar with `nuget.config` files then you'll be pleased to hear it's as simple as adding the new config key `globalPackagesFolder`.
+If you're familiar with `nuget.config` files then you'll be pleased to hear it's as simple as adding the new config key `globalPackagesFolder` to the `<config>` section.

 For those of you who aren't, the `nuget.config` file is a simple file you can place along side your `*.sln` file to specify a number of configuration for your team project.